OperatingSystemRocket/RocketOS/docs/source/docs_source/libc/kstring.rst

 ``void* kmemchr(void* ptr, int32_t value, size_t num);``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This function should be used
+This function
-to find the first occurrence of value in memory of size num.
+finds the first occurrence of
+value in memory of size num.

 **Example Usage**::